-The kinds of programs that are needed to make this change are not hard to find.
-The Steps to Success program, Washington County's piece of the JOBS program, is making a difference.
+The kinds of programs needed to make this change are not hard to find.
+The "Steps to Success" program (Washington County's piece of the JOBS program) is making a difference.
 Training helps poor people with both life skills and employment-related skills.
-The program provides support services to help families hold the pieces together.
-Unlike almost every other program trying to move people out of poverty, Steps to Success is making room for more people in the years ahead.
+Other support services help families hold the pieces together.
+Unlike other program, "Steps to Success" is making room for more people in the years ahead.

-Another effective program is Head Start, one of the best examples of investing in the future.
+Another effective program is Head Start, one of the current best examples of investing in the future.
 The program provides immediate support for families while helping children from poor homes keep pace with the other children in the community.
-While funding cuts may decrease the number of participants, the program is making a difference for generations to come.
+While funding cuts may decrease the number of participants, the program will continue to make a difference for generations to come.

 The local high-tech industry sees the need for investment as well.
-The Semiconductor Workforce assessment outlined the kinds of steps that need to take place - not just to support the needs of industry, but also to support the needs of the community:
+The Semiconductor Workforce Assessment outlined the steps that need to take place - not just to support the needs of industry, but also to support the needs of the community: